1165 København K

 Tlf: 35 32 28 98 (mon-thurs)

-Who run the world — The Department of Arts and Cultural Studies is ready to offer studies in pop culture, and it’s starting at the top of the charts: a course about Queen B herself will look into the issues of gender, race and black feminism.
+The Department of Arts and Cultural Studies is ready to offer studies in pop culture, and it’s starting at the top of the charts: a course about Queen B herself will look into the issues of gender, race and black feminism.

 Professor Erik Steinskog will be teaching the course.
 He firmly believes that pop culture serves as a barometer of the societal movements we witness around us.
 If he’s right, studying Beyoncé and the popular culture of which she is a part can help us understand the world we live in.